-It also seeks to allocate two new garden settlements, at Heathlands and Lidsing, to concentrate the Borough's future growth needs within sustainable locations.
-Between them, the two preferred garden settlements offer potential to accommodate around 7,000 new homes as well as significant employment and business growth opportunities.
+It also seeks to allocate new garden settlements to concentrate the Borough's future growth needs within sustainable locations.
+These offer potential to accommodate new homes as well as significant employment and business growth opportunities.

-- 1 Introduction - 2 Strategic Context
+- 1 Introduction

+- 2 Strategic Context

-3 State of the Local Economy
+- 3 State of the Local Economy

-- 4 Our Economic Vision and Strategy - 5 Delivery and Action Plan
+- 4 Our Economic Vision and Strategy

+- 5 Delivery and Action Plan

-3. Maidstone Economic Profile As Kent's County Town, Maidstone and surrounding Borough play an important sub-regional role, accommodating a critical mass of businesses, jobs and residents.
+3. Maidstone Economic Profile

+As Kent's County Town, Maidstone and surrounding Borough play an important sub-regional role, accommodating a critical mass of businesses, jobs and residents.